vincepr/t3_todolist/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 Using nextjs and all the 4 optional Frameworks to get a feeling for them.
 Namely Nextjs, Prisma, TRPC, NEXTAUTH, Tailwind.

-the goal include roughly:
+the endgoal is roughly following functionality:
-- using some kind of authentification (probably email and/or the Discord-auth)
+- using oauth (with NextAuthJs) some kind of authentification (probably email and/or the Discord-auth)
+- use the trpc + prisma to handle db and validation for the db.
 - todo functionaly only accessible for logged in users:
   - create a todo
   - show a list of todos
   - toggle todos completed-state
-  - delte todos
+  - delete todos
-- use the trpc + prisma to handle db and validation for the db.